Geography of Washington, D.C.: Earthquakes

 Earthquake activity in the District of Columbia is low.
 No earthquakes have been centered within the District, nor are there any faults.
 However, it has felt earthquakes centered in Virginia, Maryland, and other surrounding states and large earthquakes in Canada and New England.

 The District felt the 1811–1812 New Madrid earthquakes, and according to old records, residents were "badly frightened".
 In March 1828, President John Quincy Adams felt a "violent" earthquake in the White House and wrote it in his journal.
 The 1886 Charleston earthquake (magnitude 6.6 to 7.3) was felt in DC.
-The strongest earthquake in Virginia happened in 1897 and was felt in the District.
+The strongest earthquake in Virginia, the 1897 Giles County earthquake, was felt in the District.
 An earthquake in 1925 in Canada, estimated about magnitude 7, was felt over 2 million square miles (5.18 million km^{2}).
 Another 6.2 earthquake in 1935 caused damage in New York and shook residents from Maine to Wisconsin.

 The 2011 Virginia earthquake was felt in Washington and caused damage to landmarks and monuments such as the Washington Monument and the Washington National Cathedral.